 English Language Proficiency Requirements

-The BAC accepts students with a TOEFL score of 79 (internet-based) or 213 (computer-based), Cambridge English score of 176–184, and IELTS minimum band score of 6.5.
+The BAC accepts students with a TOEFL score of 79, IELTS minimum band score of 6.5, PTE score of 53, or a Cambridge English Scale score of 176–184.
 The BAC recommends that all students with borderline scores speak with the International Student Advisor regarding English proficiency requirements in the degree programs...more.

 The BAC offers Conditional Letters of Acceptance for undergraduate and graduate students who have not taken the a English proficiency exam or have scored below the minimum required admissions scores and are attending one of our English Language Partners: